AdaptivMCP/AdaptivMCP/README.md

   - apply_patch_and_commit for patch-based edits via unified diffs.
   - update_files_and_open_pr for multi-file commit plus verify plus PR.
   - Branch and PR helpers: ensure_branch, create_branch, create_pull_request, merge_pull_request, close_pull_request, comment_on_pull_request.
+  - Diff helpers: build_unified_diff and build_section_based_diff for building patches server-side from full content or line-based sections.
   - Extra tools in extra_tools.py: delete_file, delete_remote_branch, and similar.
+  - JSON helper: validate_json_string to sanity-check and normalize JSON strings before returning them to clients or feeding them into other tools.

 All write tools are explicitly tagged as write actions and require WRITE_ALLOWED to be enabled.